Research

 I know.
 Disappointing.
 I was disappointed too.
 But I'd rather tell you the truth than sell you a comforting lie that some blog cooked up for clicks.

-OK, this study from Columbia and Duke universities was the one that made me put my phone down and stare at the wall for a minute.
+This study from Columbia and Duke universities made me put my phone down and stare at the wall for a minute.

 They took 107 older adults with mild cognitive impairment and split them into two groups.
 Half got computerized crosswords.
-The other half got those slick digital "brain training" games — you know, the kind advertised on podcasts with phrases like "train your brain in just 10 minutes a day!"
+The other half got those slick digital "brain training" games, the kind advertised on podcasts with phrases like "train your brain in just 10 minutes a day!"

-After 78 weeks — that's a year and a half — the crossword group showed cognitive IMPROVEMENT.
-The brain games group showed DECLINE.
+After 78 weeks, a year and a half, the crossword group showed cognitive improvement.
+The brain games group showed decline.

 Read that again.
 The brain games group got worse.